AKushWarrior/steel_crypt/README.md

 - [x] Create Project + add "Starter Set" of algorithms
 - [x] Add more, different hashes
-- [ ] Add more, different 2-way encryption algorithms + packaging options
+- [ ] Add more, different 2-way encryption algorithms
+- [ ] Try to add more packaging options
 - [x] Tackle adding an RSA solution
 - [x] Create a more complete password solution
 - [x] Add more detailed example